-- A request for a health care service, supply, item, or prescription drug that you think you should be able to get
+- Your request for a health care service, supply, item, or prescription drug that you think you should be able to get

-- A request for payment of a health care service, supply, item, or prescription drug you already got
+- Your request for payment for a health care service, supply, item, or prescription drug you already got

-- A request to change the amount you must pay for a health care service, supply, item, or prescription drug
+- Your request to change the amount you must pay for a health care service, supply, item or prescription drug.

-You can also appeal if Medicare or your plan stops providing or paying for all or part of a health care service, supply, item, or prescription drug you think you still need.
+You can also appeal if Medicare or your plan stops providing or paying for all or part of a service, supply, item, or prescription drug you think you still need.

 If you decide to appeal